-Discussion of policy and business strategy from medium- to long-term perspective discussed matters from a short-term perspective.
+Evaluation of the Board of Directors FY2U22 Results Discussion of policy and business strategy from medium- to long-term perspective In response to rapid changes in the business environment caused by global instability, the Board of Directors also discussed matters from a short-term perspective.
 However, the transition to a company with an Audit and Supervisory Committee clarified that the Board of Directors is responsible for monitoring and supervising business execution, and a third-party organization made the evaluation that management control and supervisory functions have been strengthened.
 Business strategy, allocation of management resources, and estab- lishment of financial and non-finan- cial management targets The mid-term management plan Reborn 2024 presents policies and business strategies for allocating management resources as well as financial and non-financial KPIs, and it has been evaluated by a third-party organization to ascertain results.
 In the effectiveness evaluation, further consideration of "policy and business strategy from a medium- to long-term perspective" is needed.
 It was suggested that opportunities for explanations outside Board of Directors' meetings should be provided, especially with regard to "information and discussion on the direction of R&amp;D (including organizational structure and investment)."
 Strengthening of Group governance In terms of promoting growth strategies and strengthening portfolios, the results of the fiscal 2022 effectiveness evaluation survey showed that some progress has been made with the introduction of the area-axis management.
 On the other hand, there is a perception that strengthening management and business foundations is a priority in the face of uncertainties in the business environment.
-In this regard, through organizational revisions in April 2023, we will strengthen cooperation between each functional division of FUJI OIL HOLDINGS INC. and Group companies outside Japan and enhance global management and governance compliance at a business-axis.
+In this regard, through organizational revisions in April 2023, we will strengthen cooperation between each functional division of FUJ IOLLDINGS INC. and Group companies outside Japan and enhance global management and governance compliance at a business-axis.
 Thorough management of progress and KPIs related to above matters with reviews and discussions by Board of Directors Through the transition to a company with an Audit and Supervisory Committee, monitoring and supervisory functions have been strengthened, and a third-party evaluation concluded that a certain level of results had been achieved externally.
-The need for discussion on the establishment of KPIs to be monitored by the Board of Directors and the accompanying discussion on the delegation of authority was confirmed, and a high level of awareness was shared that further efforts are processary to achieve the desired state of the Board of Directors.
+The need for discussion on the establishment of KPIs to be monitored by the Board of Directors and the accompanying discussion on the delegation of authority was confirmed, and a high level of awareness was shared that further efforts are necessary to achieve the desired state of the Board of Directors.